crowdwave/youvalidateme/README.md

 YouValidateMe is a Go-based server that validates inbound JSON data against JSON schemas.
 It works by loading JSON schemas from a specified directory and then listening for incoming HTTP requests to validate JSON data against these schemas.

+Why?
+To centralise field validation logic for your applicatyions instead of scattering different validation logic everywhere that might get out of sync.

 ## Features

 - **Validate JSON Data**: Validate inbound JSON data against specified schemas.